 - Understanding ingredients

 Ramsay is a seven-star Michelin chef.
 He’s known for his brash behavior in the kitchen.
 However, judging from the course trailer, this MasterClass seems to want to showcase another side of him.
-One that is generous to show the skills and knowledge he’s gathered over the past 30 years.
+One that is generous to show the skills and knowledge he’s gathered over the past 30 years in the culinary arts.

 However, my first question before diving into the lessons was: who exactly is this class for?
 The Introduction lesson answered my question somewhat.